-The fair value of the interest rate swap contract entered into on August 21, 2012 resulted in an asset of \$89,000 and \$301,000 at June 28, 2014 and December 28, 2013, respectively.
+The fair value of the interest rate swap contract entered into on August 21, 2012 resulted in an asset of \$174,000 and \$301,000 at September 27, 2014 and December 28, 2013, respectively.
 The interest rate swap was priced using discounted cash flow techniques which are corroborated by using non-binding market prices.
 Changes in its fair value were recorded in current assets or liabilities, as appropriate, with corresponding offsetting entries to other income (expense).
 Significant inputs to the discounted cash flow model include projected future cash flows based on projected one-month LIBOR and the average margin for companies with similar credit ratings and similar maturities.

-The fair value of the interest rate swap contract entered into on September 3, 2013 resulted in a liability o\$162,000 and \$80,000 at June 28, 2014 and December 28, 2013, respectively.
+The fair value of the interest rate swap contract entered into on September 3, 2013 resulted in a liability of \$145,000 and \$80,000 at September 27, 2014 and December 28, 2013, respectively.
 The interest rate swap was priced using discounted cash flow techniques which are corroborated by using non-binding market prices.
 Changes in its fair value were recorded in long-term assets or liabilities, as appropriate, with corresponding offsetting entries to other income (expense).
 Significant inputs to the discounted cash flow model include projected future cash flows based on projected one-month LIBOR and the average margin for companies with similar credit ratings and similar maturities.

 The contingent consideration liability ("earn-out") is classified as Level 3.
 The amount of the total earn-out liability to the former shareholders of Palmer was determined using management's best estimate of earnings before interest, taxes, depreciation and amortization ("EBITDA") for the three-year period from the acquisition date which will determine the amount of the ultimate payment to be made.
 Factors such as volume increases, selling price increases and inflation were used to develop a base projection.
 Additional projected costs to improve employee turnover, safety, internal controls, etc. were deducted in order to determine projected EBITDA.
 The Company's cost of borrowing at inception was used to determine the present value of these expected payments.
 Each quarter-end, the Company re-evaluates the assumptions and adjusts to the estimated present value of the expected payments to be made.
-During the three months ended June 28, 2014, the Company reviewed the Palmer earn-out reserve for the second and third year payments.
-The Company does not expect the EBITDA threshold target of \$5,825,000 for the period from August 22, 2013 to August 21, 2014 ("Year 2") to be attained, and therefore, the earn-out payment of \$2,500,000 for Year 2 is not expected to be made to the former Palmer shareholders.
-Palmer's EBITDA during the three months ended December 28, 2013 and during the months of January and February of 2014 trailed the threshold EBITDA target.
-As a result, the Company determined that the threshold EBITDA target will not be achieved and adjusted the earn-out liability to the present value of the Company's current estimates by recognizing a gain of approximately \$3,476,000 during the three months ended June 28, 2014.
+During the three months ended June 28, 2014, the Company reviewed the Palmer earn-out reserve for the second and third year payments and determined that the EBITDA threshold target of \$5,825,000 for the period from August 22, 2013 to August 21, 2014 ("Year 2") would not be attained, and therefore, the earn-out payment of \$2,500,000 for Year 2 was not made to the former Palmer shareholders.
+As a result, the Company depisted the earn-out liability to the present value of the Company's current estimates by recognizing a gain of approximately \$3,476,000 during the second quarter.
 The Company does not expect Palmer to meet the EBITDA threshold target of \$6,825,000 during the final twelve month earn-out period; however, it should reach the \$5,825,000 threshold for year three.

-The following table presents a summary of changes in fair value of the Company's Level 3 liabilities measured on a recurring basis for the six-month period endedJune 28, 2014:
+The following table presents a summary of changes in fair value of the Company's Level 3 liabilities measured on a recurring basis for the nine-month period ended September 27, 2014:

-Lev el 3 Inputs
+Level 3 Liabilities

 Balance at December 28, 2013 \$ 5,862,031

-Interest expense charged during 2014 60,000
+Interest expense charged during 2014 72,500

-Change in fair value of contingent consideration liability (3,476,198)
+Change in fair value of contingent consideration liability (3,476,197)

-Balance at June 28, 2014 \$ 2,445,833
+Balance at September 27, 2014 \$ 2,458,334